San Francisco Bay Area Portraits FAQ

 Q: So why "HonestPortraits.com"

-A: I do a lot of nude figure work as a professional photographer (I sell fine art prints, have four books out, etc.) and get inquiries from somebody who would like a nude portrait - perhaps as a gift for someone special, perhaps for themselves - and I thought I'd just formalize it a bit - let people know it's something I do.
-As it turns out it's been very popular.
+A: I do a lot of nude figure work as a professional photographer (I sell fine art prints, have four books out, etc.) and I started getting inquiries from people who would like a nude portrait - perhaps as a gift for someone special, perhaps for themselves - and I thought I'd just formalize it a bit - let people know it's something I do.
+So I created this little website and as it turns out it's been very popular.
 In particular it turns out that there's a lot of people out there who would like to do a maternity portrait that's a bit different from the same three shots everybody seems to be taking and as a result I've been doing quite a lot of maternity work.
 It's not like you can just go up to most portrait places and have them do nudes, and anyway the whole thing's much more pleasant in the privacy of an artist's home studio.

 Q: Tell me more about yourself.